larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 [Filter functional enrichment](cycmd:string filter enrichment categories="GO Process,GO Component,GO Function" overlapCutoff=0.2 removeOverlapping=true){: .btn .btn--cybrowser .btn--primary}
  -->

-Next, we will visualize the top-5 enriched terms in the network using split charts, click the colorful chart icon to show the terms as the charts on the network. _Optional:_ You can manually change the layout of the network to have better visualization.
-First you can apply the **yFiles Organic Layout**, and then to scale the network you can use the **Node Layout Tools (Layout → Node Layout Tools**).
-Play with the scale so that the nodes with charts do not overlap.
+Next, we will visualize the top-5 enriched terms in the network using split charts, click the colorful chart icon to show the terms as the charts on the network.
+You can manually change the layout of the network to improve the visualization.
+First apply the **yFiles Organic Layout** and then scale the network to reduce the overlap of the charts using the **Node Layout Tools (Layout → Node Layout Tools**).

 To retrieve a list of publications that are enriched for the proteins in the network, go to the menu **Apps → STRING Enrichment → Retrieve enriched publications**.
 A new **STRING Publications** tab will appear in the **Table Panel** on the bottom.
-It contains a table of enriched publications and corresponding information.
+It contains a table of enriched publications and associated information such as how many of the network proteins were mentioned in each publication.

-_What is the name of the most recent publication?_
+_What is the title of the most recent publication?_

 To save the list of enriched terms and associated p-values as a text file, go to **Apps → STRING Enrichment → Export enrichment results**.

 ### 3.7 Overlapping networks

 Cytoscape provides functionality to merge two or more networks, building either their union, intersection or difference.
 We will now merge the EOC network we have from the DISEASES query with the one we have from the data, so that we can identify the overlap between them.
-We will use the Merge tool (**Tools → Merge → Networks...**) and select the **Intersection** button.
+Use the Merge tool (**Tools → Merge → Networks...**) and select the **Intersection** button.
 Then, select the two STRING networks from **Available Networks** list (‘String Network - ovary epithelial cancer’ and ‘String Network’).
 Click on **>** to add them to the list of **Networks to Merge** and click **Merge**.

 _How many nodes are in the intersection?_

 ### 3.8 Integrating networks

-Now we will make the union of the merged overlap network, that contains the disease scores, and the experimental network.
-Use the **Merge** tool to make the **Union** of ‘Merged Network’ and ‘String Network’.
+Now we will make the union of the intersection network, which contains the disease scores, and the experimental network.
+Use the **Merge** tool again to make the **Union** of ‘Merged Network’ and ‘String Network’.
 Make sure that the new merged network has the same number of nodes and edges as ‘String Network’, and that some nodes have a disease score.

 Now, we can change the visualization of the merged network to be able to identify high disease score proteins.
-We will change the size of the nodes in function of their disease score.
+Specifically, we will change the size of the nodes in function of their disease score.
 Select **Style** in the **Control Panel**.
 Click on the **Lock node width and height** option to enable it so that the nodes have only one attribute **Size** instead of two attributes **Height** and **Width**.
 Click on the ◀ button to add a continuous mapping of the **Size** attribute using the **disease score**.
 Modify the values so that by default a node size is 30; the mapping should go from 35 to 50.
 To change the default value, you have to click on the default **35.0** value at the left of the Size attribute.
-To change the mapping values, you have to double click on the chart and then to double click on the square corresponding to the value you want to modify and set the value you want (35 and 50).
+To change the mapping values, double click on the chart and then to double click on the square corresponding to the value you want to modify and set the value you want (35 and 50).

 ## Exercise 4